 2. Don’t think you can only get finance from your dealer

 When we think about getting car finance, we often imagine sitting down with the car dealer and choosing from the options they provide.
 But that’s only one possibility.
 By shopping around, exploring your options, and considering other car finance brokers, you might find a deal that suits you better.
 You’re not obligated to get finance from your dealer.
-And with a broker like us, you can get a no-obligation quote without impacting your credit score.
-What have you got to lose?
+And with a broker like us, you can get a no-obligation quote.

 3. Don’t only look at your monthly payments